76. “best backhand return from the deuce court to avoid the net man poaching.” (in doubles)

 – You can do the following:

 1) stay back after the serve and advance to the net on the next shot

 2) develop a better half-volley (bend the knees and work on your balance)

 84. “psychology and strategy”

-– For strategy see the answer at no. 81.
-Some interesting (I hope) articles in regard to how to “see” every tennis stroke I wrote in the Mental Tennis section at WebTennis24.com.
+– For strategy, see the answer at no. 81.
+Some interesting (I hope) articles in regard to how to “see” every tennis stroke were written in the Mental Tennis section at WebTennis24.com.
 You might find it very interesting.

 85. “I would write about drills to improve preparation and reaction time.”

 – My suggestion is for you to consciously practice (not during a match) the following: as soon as you recognize the ball coming to a certain side (e.g. forehand), turn the shoulders and get the racquet set behind the ball before it bounces on your side of the court.
 Stay low during the rally so you can have a good balance.

 In regard to reaction, you can find lots of drills in the Speed & Conditioning section at WebTennis24.com.

 Consistent practice creates habits.
 Do it often in practice and it will become automatic in the match.